 b)If the trust or institution merges with any entity other than a trust or institution that has similar objects and is registered under Section 12AA (e.g., if an NPO merges with a for-profit entity); or

 c) If the trust or institution, in the case of dissolution, fails within a period of twelve months to transfer all of its assets to an exempt entity or entities registered under Section 12AA or referred to in Section 10(23C) sub-clauses (iv), (v), (vi), or (via) (e.g., if after dissolution the residuary funds are given to a for-profit entity).

-GST provides an exemption for services by an entity registered under Section 12AA of the Income Tax Act (1961) regarding charitable activities.
-Under GST, “charitable activities” means activities relating to:
+The GST provides an exemption for charitable activities by an entity registered under Section 12AA of the Income Tax Act (1961).
+Under the GST, “charitable activities” means activities relating to:

 - Public health services such as the care or counseling of:

 - terminally ill persons or persons with severe physical or mental disability;

 - persons addicted to a dependence-forming substance such as narcotics drugs or alcohol;

 - Promoting public awareness of preventive health, family planning or prevention of HIV infection;